Battle of El Roble

-Clemente Lantaño and de Luis Urrejola.
+Clemente Lantaño and Luis Urrejola.
 The surprise patriot victory at El Roble as a result of Bernardo O'Higgins' actions at the end of the day was to result in a change of patriot commander, and a severe split within the patriot movement.

 Background

 General José Miguel Carrera planned to seize the city of Chillán from royalist hands, and had divided his army into two parts.
-One part, under the command of his brother Juan Jose was sent two kilometres beyond the confluence of the Itala and Ñuble rivers.
+One part, under the command of his brother Juan Jose was sent two kilometres beyond the confluence of the Itata and Ñuble rivers.
 The other part, under Carrera's own command, went three leagues further east to cross at the paso el Roble.

 Having discovered Carrera's plans, Juan Francisco Sanchez, the royalist commander in Chillán, decided to destroy the patriot army in a surprise attack.
 He ordered his officers to send a force across the Itata river at night, moving it into position on the south bank of the river, to the east of the patriot forces.
 To the north, the royalist placed a force of 400 men under the control of Juan Antonio Olate, with the task of preventing the patriots from crossing the river.

 The battle

 At dawn on the 17 October, the royalist forces launched their surprise attack on Carrera's forces, creating panic in their ranks.
 Carrera, believing his army defeated, drove his horse into the Itata river and retreated from the battle to avoid capture.
 Meanwhile, then Colonel Bernardo O'Higgins had kept his composure from the start of the shooting and, gathering about two hundred men around him, ran to protect the artillery and organise the resistance.
-He was joined by captains Jose Joaquin and Diego Jose Benavente forming a respectable little force.
+He was joined by captains Joaquín Prieto and Diego José Benavente forming a respectable little force.
 After about an hour or more of fighting, O'Higgins became impatient.
 Taking a gun from a fallen soldier and brandishing it, he shouted:

 "Lads!
 To me!
 Live with honour, or die with glory!
 The one who is brave is the one who follows me!"

 The troops, encouraged by the example of O'Higgins, charged forward with him and drove the enemy into rapid retreat.
 Although injured in the leg, O'Higgins continued to lead the pursuit of the enemy on foot, until the royalists had crossed back over the river in total confusion.